-I hosted a friend in Vancouver a few weekends ago, and decided to put them up at the Hyatt Regency Vancouver for a one-night stay.
-This also gave me the opportunity to give Vancouver’s only Hyatt property a full review.
+In Spring 2022, I hosted a friend in Vancouver, and decided to put him up at the Hyatt Regency Vancouver for a one-night stay.
+At the time, it gave me an opportunity to give Vancouver’s only Hyatt property a full review.

 Hyatt Regency Vancouver – Booking

-Indeed, we value Hyatt points at 1.9 cents/point (CAD), so redeeming Hyatt points (which I transferred over from my Chase Ultimate Rewards account) was certainly the wiser choice.
+Indeed, we value Hyatt points at 2 cents/point (CAD), so redeeming Hyatt points, which you can transfer over from Chase Ultimate Rewards account, can certainly be the wiser choice whenever the cash rates run high.

 Hyatt Regency Vancouver – Location